-Are you constantly putting out fires, micromanaging your team, or simply want to accomplish more?
-If you have problems like these then change your thinking to get different results.
+If you have problems like these, then change your thinking to get different results.
 Make delegation part of your mitigation plan.

-All successful leaders know how leverage their time, while empowering their team, by delegating.
-Here’s some simple steps to get you there:
+All successful leaders know how to leverage their time, while empowering their team, by delegating.
+Here are some simple steps to get you there:

 1. Analyze the skills and strengths of your direct reports